nufeb/NUFEB-2/docs/source/fix_death_diameter.rst

 .. code-block::

+    group het type 1
+    group dead type 2

     fix death het nufeb/death/diameter dead 5e-7

 Description
 """""""""""

-Atoms below the threshold diameter are assigned to the *dead-dead* group and no longer part of *group*.
+Atoms below the threshold diameter are assigned to the *dead* group and no longer part of *group*.